 Breakfast is served every day 8.30–11am; lunch is 1–4pm and the bar closes at 1am.

 The full restaurant menu is available as room service during opening hours.

 You’ll find Kyrimai Hotel in Gerolimenas at the tip of the Mani Peninsula in the Peloponnese.
 There’s an end-of-the-earth feel to this part of the mainland, but if you’re seeking the simple life, you can’t beat the sleepy solitude here.

 The drive from Kalamata airport snakes through the hills, with the dramatic coastline on one side and the craggy countryside on the other, past fortress towns like Kardamyli and Areopolis.
 The traffic will start to thin when you pass the Caves of Diros – many tourists don’t go further than this – but your reward lies just a bit further down the peninsula.
-Once you reach it, you’ll find valet parking on-site.
+Once you're there, there's free parking a few minutes down the road.